Goal

 Some Questions To Consider

-3. We have been very focused on air, what would be some difference we may expect from sound in other mediums such as water or helium?
+- We have been very focused on air, what would be some differences we may expect from sound in other mediums such as water or helium?

-4. We spoke a little about density, and later a concept of thickness will be introduced.
-How is density different than thickness?
+- We spoke a little about density, later the concept of thickness will be introduced.
+Given what you know about density and thickness already how is density different than thickness?

 To support this series please consider donating via